Vaca Muerta: 2008-2013

-This team screened all Argentine source rock formations and proposed Vaca Muerta as principal objective given that logistics were easier and it held greater potential.
+This team screened all Argentine source rock formations and proposed Vaca Muerta as principal objective because logistics were easier and it held greater potential.

 Target well locatíons were selected in most of the exploration and production leases.
 A policy of systematically testing the wells after they had been stimulated was adopted with wells in the Loma La Lata/ Loma Campana area being tied into existing production facilities.
-These policies accelerated the collection of quality data needed for the certificación of resource and reserve estimates.

-By March 2012 significant data was available from over 25 stimulated wells.
+By March 2012 data was available from over 25 stimulated wells.
 The D-129 source rock had also started to be explored had tested positive.

 As part of the visualization the logistics required to develop the assets were investigated with the need for importation of drilling rigs and fracturing equipment being identified together with an opportunity for ín-country proppant sand production.
-The critical path was however identified as being the availability of heavy motor mechanics.
+The critical path was however the availability of heavy motor mechanics.